jrwest/learn_you_a_scalaz/concurrency_in_scalaz.md

 Notice the call to `svc.submit(new Callable…)` - that's what turns your code into a `Future` that executes it concurrently.
 When you call `get` on that future, you wait until the future is done and has a result.

-`Futures` give a fairly high level abstraction that helps you write safe & easy-to-reason-about concurrent code.
+`Futures` give a pretty high level abstraction that helps you write safe & easy-to-reason-about concurrent code.
 That's what we were going for, right?
 Well, almost.
 The one problem with futures arises when you need to do implement a function that applies a function to a bunch of futures like this:

 	def applyToAllResults[F, G](futures:List[Future[F]], fn:F => G):List[G]